lee-zhg/manage-logs-logdna/README-deploy-app.md

 ## Step 5 - Run sample application on MYSQL database

-`MYSQL` database has been successfully deployed in the IKS cluster.
+`MYSQL` database has been successfully deployed in the same IKS cluster.
 Now, you are goint to run the sample `petclinic` application on MYSQL database instead of the internal database.

 ### Step 5.1 - Store database connection information in configMap